Buying your first RV? If yes, then you should pay a lot of attention while inspecting the vehicle, especially when you want something ready-to-go.

 Washroom / Toilet

-It is one of the basic features an RV should offer.
-You need to get it checked if the toilet is working fine, the drainage system is in proper condition if the showers and all the taps are working fine.
+It is one of the essential features an RV should offer.
+You need to check if the toilet is working fine if the drainage system is in proper condition, and if the showers and all the taps are working fine.

 A check on the heating system in the washroom is necessary if you live in a cold climate.